catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [x] save constantly not only at the end
 [x] smart dEbug OUTPUTING function...
-[x] Selecting a witha  new name should ask if you wanna rename
+[x] Selecting a witha  new name should ask if you wanna rename [x] new filter...show loaded songs
+[x] initial
+[x] at copy save in remote location
+[ ] add time stamps in logging to improve performance
 done:
 (next release)
 [x] add cancelation button